THE VOLGA GERMANS IN PORTLAND

 Rich is the brother of Dr. Raymond Koch, another notable person from Portland with Volga German ancestry.

-Dr. Richard Koch died on October 12, 2003 and was buried at the Pilot Rock Cemetery.
+Dr. Richard Koch passed away on October 12, 2003, and was interred at Pilot Rock Cemetery.

 Sources